HL7/crmi-ig/input/pages/introduction.md

 For a more detailed description of the Shareable, Publishable, Computable, and Executable profile capabilities, refer to the [Profiles](profiles.html) page.

 ### Content Implementation Guides
-{: #content-igs}
+{: #content-IGs}

 Figure 3.1 below, FHIR-based Knowledge Representation Specifications, depicts four categories of specifications, with representative examples of each category, illustrating how the various pieces can be used together to deliver shareable artifacts.
 This categorization of implementation guides, though not intended to be exhaustive, provides a useful way to classify types of implementation guides.
-In particular, the profiles and approaches in the CRMI IG have been adopted from the _specification igs_ in this diagram and generalized to apply across all types of igs, specification, model, and content.
+In particular, the profiles and approaches in the CRMI IG have been adopted from the _specification IGs_ in this diagram and generalized to apply across all types of IGs, specification, model, and content.

 <div>
 <img src="types-of-igs.png" alt="Types of FHIR Implementation Guides" class="img-responsive img-rounded center-block" width="700" height="700"/>